bem22/linux-lkm-firewall/spec.md

-# The task
+These are the specifications for implementing the logging server

+## Firewall rules

 Write an extension to the linux firewall which makes it possible to specify which programs are allowed use which outgoing port.

-More precisely, you should write a _user space program_ and a _kernel module_

-## Firewall rules

 A firewall rule consists of a port number and a filename (the full path) of a program separated by a space, meaning that the corresponding program is allowed to make outgoing connections on this TCP-port.